 Narrative and Emerging Media, MA

-The Los Angeles-based MA in Narrative and Emerging Media (MA-NEM) focuses on the development of a creative practice and critical understanding of emerging storytelling and immersive experience content creation in augmented, virtual and extended reality, and short-form digital, streaming and virtual production.
+The Los Angeles-based Master of Arts in Narrative and Emerging Media focuses on the development of a creative practice in emerging storytelling and immersive experience content creation in AI, augmented, virtual and extended reality, and short-form digital, streaming and virtual production using the latest spatial technologies.
 The program is a collaborative effort between the Herberger Institute for Design and the Arts and the Walter Cronkite School of Journalism and Mass Communication.

 Program description

-MA-NEM learners will study the field and marketplace of emerging media, learning the technology, tools and techniques they need to tell stories with both creativity and integrity.
-Students will acquire production skills and create a professional portfolio using innovative tools and methodologies, learning to capture and create content for workflow in multiple industries while obtaining professional-level competency to lead teams of producers, engineers, writers and artists across different technologies.
-Students will gain understanding of how to produce for and interact with both new and established industries embracing these technologies.
-Students will also master methods for integrating values of equity and social justice into their research and their working practice, while remaining cognizant of the needs of communities impacted by their work, as well as ensuring diverse creators tell stories from their own perspectives.
-Central to the program will be enhanced insight on research, development and, in key sectors, a heightened grasp of finance and business model challenges for their future in emerging media.
+Narrative and Emerging Media graduate students will learn the methodologies, tools and techniques they need to tell impactful emerging media stories with integrity.
+Students will acquire production skills and create a professional portfolio using the latest innovations, learning to capture and create content for workflows in multiple industries while obtaining professional-level competency to lead teams of producers, engineers, writers and artists across different verticals.
+Students will gain an understanding of how to produce for new and established industries using emerging technologies, and how to engage in festivals and marketplaces, while integrating principles of fairness, inclusion and community impact into their research and professional practice.
+Remaining cognizant of the needs of communities affected by their work, Narrative and Emerging Media creators tell stories from their own perspectives.
+Central to the program will be enhanced insight on research and development as well as a heightened grasp of finance and business models in emerging media.

 For degree requirements, admission requirements, deadlines and more, visit ASU degree page.